Babe Ruth: Early life

 Most of the boys at St. Mary's played baseball in organized leagues at different levels of proficiency.
 Ruth later estimated that he played 200 games a year as he steadily climbed the ladder of success.
 Although he played all positions at one time or another, he gained stardom as a pitcher.
-According to Brother Matthias, Ruth was standing to one side laughing at the bumbling pitching efforts of fellow students, and Matthias told him to go in and see if he could do better.
-Ruth had become the best pitcher at St. Mary's, and when he was 18 in 1913, he was allowed to leave the premises to play weekend games on teams that were drawn from the community.
+According to Brother Matthias, Ruth was laughing at the bumbling pitching efforts of fellow students, and Matthias told him to go in and see if he could do better.
+Ruth had become the best pitcher at St. Mary's, and when he was 18 in 1913, he was allowed to leave the premises to play weekend games on community teams.
 He was mentioned in several newspaper articles, for both his pitching prowess and ability to hit long home runs.